leothebeagle/Yoga-Sessions/notes.md

 need to add in links to create, edit and delete programs need to add in links to create, edit and delete videos

+fix sing in via instagram. problem with getting nil back with student.favorite programs => the show page isnt rendering because it cant execute a mehtod on nil.

+The return value is different when you query a model using where, or find_by or find

+where:

+[#<LibraryItem:0x007fe868724a90
+  id: 14,
+  student_id: 1,
+  program_id: 7,
+  favorited: true,
+  created_at: Sat, 17 Aug 2019 14:24:48 UTC +00:00,
+  updated_at: Sat, 17 Aug 2019 14:35:12 UTC +00:00>]

+  gives you the record in array format

+  find_by:

+  #<LibraryItem:0x007fe86f131a50
+ id: 14,
+ student_id: 1,
+ program_id: 7,
+ favorited: true,
+ created_at: Sat, 17 Aug 2019 14:24:48 UTC +00:00,
+ updated_at: Sat, 17 Aug 2019 14:35:12 UTC +00:00>

+ returns individual objects only